haghard/mongo-query-streams/README.md

-Big win there is that `products` value incapsulates a full lifecycle of working with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close cursor when he is exhausted).
+Big win there is that `products` value incapsulates a full lifecycle of working with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close the cursor when he is exhausted).
 Cursor will be closed even in exception case.